Indicia-Team/irecord-training/exploring-tutorial.rst

   an identification.

 To round this tutorial off, see if you can find the record of the queen *Bombus terrestris* you entered earlier and edit it to change the grid reference.
+A hint - because this record was entered in training mode, you will have to set training mode on your **My Account** page.